Wakanda/Button/README.md

 You can customize the look of each Button by making changes in the __Styles__ tab for each of its Default, Hover, Active, Focus, and Disabled states.
 For more information, refer to the [Widget v2 Styles](http://doc.wakanda.org/WakandaStudio0/help/Title/en/page4611.html "Widget v2 Styles") chapter.

 ### API
-The Button widget has its own [API](http://doc.wakanda.org/WakandaStudio/help/Title/en/page4613.html "Button v2 API") and also inherits from the [Widgets v2 Instance API](http://doc.wakanda.org/WakandaStudio/help/Title/en/page4066.html "Widgets v2 Instance API").
+The Button widget has its own [API](http://doc.wakanda.org/WakandaStudio/help/Title/en/page4613.html "Button v2 API") and also inherits from the [Wakanda Widgets Instance API](http://doc.wakanda.org/WakandaStudio/help/Title/en/page4066.html "Wakanda Widgets Instance API").